_0001 — How Memex Came to Be

 But they could not survive time.

-Reasoning always restarted from reconstruction rather than continuation.
+Reasoning always restarted from reconstruction instead of continuation.

 The problem was not cognition.